DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

 The PC must have the correct IP address to connect to the domain.
 Enter the IP address of your Domain Name Server in the 'Preferred DNS Server' field.
-For instructions on accessing the 'Internet Protocol Version 4 (TCP/IPv4) Properties,' refer to <a href="
+For instructions on accessing the 'Internet Protocol Version 4 (TCP/IPv4) Properties,' refer to <a href="https://blogbydave.netlify.app/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools/#creating-static-ip-addresses" target="_blank">Creating Static IP Addresses</a>

 <br>
 <br>